Are you an employee or self-employed contractor?

 Filing your taxes with the Canada Revenue Agency when you’re a salaried employee is pretty basic.
 The employer deducts income tax from your paycheck and you get a T4 for your taxes.

 As a self-employed contractor, it’s up to you keep track of how much you owe in taxes to the Canada Revenue Agency.

-According to the Canada Revenue Agency, if your home office takes up 10% of the total floor space, you can deduce 10% of home maintenance costs, including heating, electricity, and cleaning materials.
+According to the Canada Revenue Agency, if your home office takes up 10% of the total floor space, you can deduct 10% of home maintenance costs, including home insurance, utilities and cleaning materials.
 You can also claim depreciation expenses on fixed assets.